INDIANAPOLIS— The old adage of the "next game is the most important" is often heard around the Colts locker room.

 This year's meeting might come in a condensend week from a preparation standpoint but there's no hiding the significance within the division.

 "We control our own destiny and we can make things a heck of a lot easier on ourselves by going down there and winning the football game," head coach Chuck Pagano said.
 "We talked about it, but we didn't have to say much about it.
 They know what's at stake and the ramifications between winning and losing this football game."

 Thursday's contest for the Colts will be the first of two games in three weeks (Dec.
 1 game in Indianapolis) against the Titans.

 The Colts players have seen the division standings and know what's at stake on Thursday.

-“Every game is important but it ain’t nothing like a divisional game.
+"Every game is important but it ain't nothing like a divisional game.
 A division game is like a playoff game," defensive end Ricky Jean Francois said.
 "Getting closer to a division title takes the pressure off of having to worry about other teams around the league to get you into the playoffs."

 Playing the Titans twice in three weeks will have a tremendous impact on who the AFC South representative will be come January.

 For now the focus is on a trip to Nashville and a chance to put what happened on Sunday firmly behind the Colts.